A detailed guide to one of France’s most charming towns. This is my guide to Colmar in winter…

 Colmar is a fairy tale town in France and is one of the most magical places I’ve ever been.
 With cobbled streets, canals, and half-timbered buildings in rainbow colours, it feels like you’ve fallen asleep and woken up in the middle of a Disney movie.

 It’s pretty amazing to experience Colmar during the festive season.
 If you love all things Christmas you will love it.
-And even if you’re a bit of a Grinch, it’s hard not to fall in love it.
+And even if you’re a bit of a Grinch, it’s hard not to fall in love with it.

 This is my guide to experiencing Colmar in winter…